-Before 2010, New York only had “fault-based" grounds for divorce, like adultery or cruelty.
-In 2010, the law changed to allow for the “no-fault” ground of irretrievable breakdown of the marriage for at least six months before filing for divorce.
+New York allows "no-fault" divorce, so you don't need to claim "fault-based" grounds for divorce, like adultery in cruelty.
+Instead, you can use the "no-fault" grounds of irretrievable breakdown of the marriage for at least six months before filing for divorce.
 "Irretrievable breakdown of the marriage" means that you and your spouse no longer want to be married, and it's not likely that you and your spouse will get back together.
 (N.Y.
 Dom.
 Rel. § 170 (7).)
-Irretrievable breakdown is the most common ground used to obtain an uncontested divorce in New York.

 In New York, you can file for an uncontested divorce when you and your spouse agree about the following: